-My first Passover dinner or Seder happened a few years after I was dating my now husband.
+My first Seder happened a few years after I was dating my now-husband.
 Needless to say, I was a little nervous.
 I didn't know what to expect.

 Before I went, I tried to figure some things out but couldn't get an inside scoop on what to expect.
-There was a lot of information about Passover in general but no good understanding of what to anticipate if you'd never previously attended a Seder.
+There was a lot of information about Passover in general, but no good understanding of what to anticipate if you'd never attended a Seder.

 Based on my experience (that first one and quite a few more since), here's my take.

 During Passover, Jewish people generally aren't supposed to eat any food that rises.
-Most people just equate this to bread but you would be amazed at what is on this list.
-Things like wheat, rye, oats, barley, legumes, corn, rice, and most products made from them.
+Most people just equate this to bread, but you would be amazed at what is on this list: things such as wheat, rye, oats, barley, legumes, corn, rice and most products made from them.
 As you can tell, even trying to make a dessert gets difficult.
-Do yourself a favor and stick to a recipe with only a few simple ingredients, like a vegetable.
+Do yourself a favor, and stick to a recipe with only a few simple ingredients, such as a vegetable.

-Some things you might enjoy.
+Some things you may enjoy.
 Some things you may never want again.
 Open your mind and your mouth.
-Take an insider tip though, look for the smallest sprig of parsley, it's not easy going down!
+Take an insider tip, though: Look for the smallest sprig of parsley.
+It's not easy going down!

-My husband's family likes participation so even I sometimes read in Hebrew (don't worry, I didn't learn before I went...they spell it out phonetically) and I am the worst.
+My husband's family likes participation, so even I sometimes read in Hebrew, and I am the worst.
+(Don't worry: I didn't learn before I went.
+They spell it out phonetically.)
 If you have to do it, just try your best.
-It's not a contest, it's a celebration.
+It's not a contest.
+It's a celebration.

 And you'll see personalized content just for you whenever you click the My Feed .